FDUK/exhibition/journey/bristol.md

 title: 			"The Low Growl of the Lion"
 city:			"Bristol"
 image: 			"bristol.jpg"
-imageCaption: 	"Ward and Lock’s Illustrated Historical Handbook to Bristol Cathedral, 1891, British Library Flickr"
+imageCaption: 	"View of Bristol.
+Ward and Lock’s Illustrated Historical Handbook to Bristol Cathedral, 1891, British Library Flickr"
 ---

 Douglass was extremely successful in Bristol.
 He lectured in the city several times because a local antislavery family there – the Estlin family – were friendly with William Lloyd Garrison.
 The Estlin family ensured the local press printed adverts and long coverage of Douglass’ speeches, often taking up pages of The Bristol Mercury: